SINTEF/dlite/doc/concepts.md

 ### Instances
-Instances are identified by an [universally unique identifier (UUID)], which is a 128 bit label expressed as a string of the form `8290318f-258e-54e2-9838-bb187881f996`.
+Instances are identified by a [universally unique identifier (UUID)], which is a 128 bit label expressed as a string of the form `8290318f-258e-54e2-9838-bb187881f996`.
-Since a metadata are instances, they do also have an UUID (which is calculated as a hash of their URI).
+Since metadata are instances, they also have a UUID (which is calculated as a hash of their URI).

-DLite also allow the user to identify a data instance with a human readable URI.
+DLite also allows the user to identify a data instance with a human readable URI.
 Like for metadata, the UUID will then be calculated as a hash of the URI.